nithinkr1shna/todo-app/todo-api/README.md

 - cd to the root directory
 And type in the commands

+    - rails db:migrate
+    - To seed the application , rails db:seed
     - rails s (this wil start the server)
     - visit localhost:3000 to view the Todo app